pupil-labs/pupil-docs/neon/data-collection/data-format/index.md

 ## events.csv
 This file contains [event](/data-collection/events/) data for all recordings.
-It contains both event annotations on Pupil Cloud and real-time recording events.
+It contains both event annotations from Pupil Cloud and real-time recording events.

 | Field | Description |
 | -------- | -------- |